Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Charges**: This rune has two charges, you regain all charges at the end of a long rest.

-**Haste**: Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.
+**Haste**: Whenever you must spend charges of any other item or rune, you can spend charges from this rune instead.

 **Headhunter** Whenever you score a _takedown_, you gain a stack of Ingenious.
 Whenever you have 30 stacks you gain the following benefits: